Cambodian genocide denial: Death

 Caldwell was a member of the first delegation of three Western writers—two Americans, Elizabeth Becker and Richard Dudman, and Caldwell—to be invited to visit Cambodia in December 1978, nearly 4 years after the Khmer Rouge had taken power.
 The invitation was apparently an effort by Pol Pot, leader of the Khmer Rouge, to improve the image of the Khmer Rouge in the West, now questioned by some of its former academic sympathizers.

 On 22 December, Caldwell had a private meeting with Pol Pot and returned "euphoric" to the guest house in Phnom Penh where the three members of the delegation were staying.
 During the night, Becker awoke to the sound of gunfire and saw a Cambodian man with a gun in the guest house outside her room.
 Later that night, she and Dudman were allowed by guards to venture out of their rooms and they discovered Caldwell's body.
 He had been shot.
 The body of a Cambodian man was also in his room.

 The murder of Caldwell has never been fully explained.
-Four of the Cambodian guards were arrested and two "confessed" under torture, sayingWe were attacking to ruin the Khmer Rouge Party's policy, to prevent the Party from gathering friends in the world ... it would be enough to attack the English guest, because the English guest had written in support of our Party ...
+Four of the Cambodian guards were arrested and two confessed under torture, sayingWe were attacking to ruin the Khmer Rouge Party's policy, to prevent the Party from gathering friends in the world ... it would be enough to attack the English guest, because the English guest had written in support of our Party ...
 Therefore, we must absolutely succeed in attacking this English guest, in order that the American guests would write about it.Whatever the motive behind Caldwell's murder, it seems highly unlikely that it could have occurred in tightly controlled Cambodia without the involvement of high-level Khmer Rouge officials.
-According to Becker later on, "Caldwell’s death was caused by the madness of the regime he openly admired."
+Becker later reflected that "Caldwell’s death was caused by the madness of the regime he openly admired."

 The impact of Caldwell's visit to Cambodia and his murder was muted by the Vietnamese invasion of Cambodia three days later on 25 December 1978, which soon ended the rule of the Khmer Rouge.
 Support for the Khmer Rouge in the Western academic community of Cambodian scholars quietly faded away.
-Peter Rodman, an American foreign policy expert and public official, stated that "When Hanoi [Vietnam] turned publicly against Phnom Penh, it suddenly became respectable for many on the Left to 'discover' the murderous qualities of the Khmer Rouge — qualities that had been obvious to unbiased observers for years."
+Peter Rodman, an American foreign policy expert and public official, stated that "When Hanoi [Vietnam] turned publicly against Phnom Penh, it suddenly became respectable for many on the Left to 'discover' the murderous qualities of the Khmer Rouge – qualities that had been obvious to unbiased observers for years."